US factory activity, construction spending unexpectedly fall

 Though the ISM said business sentiment had improved, likely as the United States and China inch towards a partial trade deal, November's reading marked the fourth straight month that the index remained below the 50 threshold.

 Continued contraction in manufacturing could put the Federal Reserve in a difficult policy position.
-The U.S. central bank in October cut interest rates for the third time this year and signaled a pause in the easing cycle that started in July when it reduced borrowing costs for the first time since 2008.
+The US central bank in October cut interest rates for the third time this year and signalled a pause in the easing cycle that started in July when it reduced borrowing costs for the first time since 2008.

 Manufacturing is also facing challenges from a domestic inventory bloat, slowing profit growth and weak overseas demand.